-Participants demonstrated an increase in knowledge on all topics but not all completed the survey in its entirety.
-The influx of people arriving and being processed through the registration area created a challenge in distributing a larger number of surveys, particularly due to the explanation required with each survey.
+This year, the Girls' Day Out event was taken into the community, a primarily Spanish-speaking community of need.
+We were challenged by the need for bilingual staff and volunteers, particularly in the administration of the surveys.
+Participants demonstrated an increase in knowledge on all topics but appeared to be confused by some of the questions.
+Additionally, the influx of people arriving and being processed through the registration area created a challenge in distributing a larger number of surveys, particularly due to the explanation required with each survey.